 Text and images Copyright (C) 2002 Seth Burgess and may not be used without permission of the author.

-This tutorial shows you how you can do straight lines with GIMP, using a feature called the Shift Key.
-Straight lines are a convenient way to make things that aren’t so terribly affected by the imprecision of a mouse or tablet, and to take advantage of the power of a computer to make things look neat and orderly.
-This tutorial doesn’t use Straight Lines for complex tasks; its intended to show how you can use it to create quick and easy line effects.
+This tutorial shows you how you can do straight lines with GIMP, using the Shift key.
+This tutorial doesn’t use straight lines for complex tasks; its intended to show how you can use it to create quick and easy line effects.

 First, create a new image.
 Any size will do.